 Whatever type of structure your organisation has, it is good practice to consider how to make your activities run smoothly, and how the management of key health, safety and welfare issues can help in this process.

-The law says that every business must have a policy for managing health and safety.
-A health and safety policy sets out your general approach to health and safety.
-It explains how you, as an employer, will manage health and safety in your business.
+The law says that every business must have a policy for managing health and safety, that sets out your general approach and explains how you, as an employer, will manage health and safety in your business.
 It should clearly say who does what, when and how.

 If you have five or more employees, you must write your policy down.
 If you have fewer than five employees you do not have to write anything down, but it is useful to do so.

 You must share the policy, and any changes to it, with your employees.

 Organisations have a legal duty under the Management of Health and safety at Work Regulations 1999 to put in place suitable arrangements to manage for health and safety.
 A common sense and practical approach should be applied; forming part of the everyday processes of running an organisation and an integral part of workplace behaviours and attitudes.
 The core elements to ensuring successful health and safety management are: